 A Life in 8,000 Day Parts

 Here’s some basic math about modern lives.
-Let’s assume that a person with a college education and good income is now likely to live well into their 80s.
-Clients’ lives can be divided into four periods averaging approximately 8,000 days each.
+Let’s assume that a person, with some or more college education and good income, is now likely to live well into their 80s.
+Your life can be divided into four periods averaging approximately 8,000 days each.
 Birth to college graduation at age 22 is about 8,000 days.
 College graduation to midlife at about age 44 is another 8,000 days.
 Midlife to retirement at age 66 is 8,000 more days.
-And, add about another 8,000 days from their retirement party forward.
+And, add about another 8,000 days from your retirement party forward.

 We have a longevity paradox.
 Now that we have achieved what humankind has tried to achieve since it has walked—living longer—we really don’t have a good idea of what to do with all that additional time.

 — Dr. Joe Coughlin, Coughlin Partners Director of the MIT AgeLab

 The previous three life stages have compelling examples and clear stories that guide and engage us through the decades.
 Retirement planning has not yet caught up to the realities of an 8,000 day retirement.
 Without a clear picture of what lies ahead, you’ll have the challenges associated with planning an entire life stage without examples or story lines to follow.
 This inability to envision your future self not just years, but decades in the future, is caused by the ambiguity of exactly what happens next.

 In an ongoing study at the MIT AgeLab, hundreds of people have been asked to describe how they envision life after retirement.
 The majority of participants mentioned extended work, even if part time, leisure activities, and spending time with family or volunteering as the top activities they envision themselves doing.